sushilsridhar/cs-fundamentals/os/THREADS_HARDWARE_RELATION.md

 # Concurrency

-When a system can have multiple threads in different stages of execution at the same time, not necessarily making progress in parrallel,
+A system having multiple software threads in different stages of execution at the same time, not necessarily making progress in parrallel,

 <ins>example</ins>
 A process in single core CPU, there can be many software threads, but since there is only one hardware thread, multiple threads may run in the core taking turns, but not at the same time, this is called concurrency